apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### CouchDb Surrogate Accounts

-Settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.authn.surrogate`.
+{% include {{ version }}/couchdb-integration.md configKey="cas.authn.surrogate" %}.

 Surrogates may be stored either as part of the principals profile or as a series of principal/surrogate pair.
 The default is a key/value pair.

 ```properties
 # cas.authn.surrogate.ldap.surrogate-search-filter=(&(principal={user})(memberOf=cn=edu:example:cas:something:{user},dc=example,dc=edu))